zarr-conventions/multiscales/README.md

 - **Bioimaging** (OME-NGFF): Multiscale metadata includes all spatial transformation information
 - **Geospatial**: Coordinate Reference System (CRS) information is typically separate from multiscale metadata

-This generic specification captures the **transformation induced by downsampling** (scale and translation), allowing domain-specific extensions to provide additional spatial metadata as needed.
+This generic specification captures the **transformation induced by resampling** (scale and translation), allowing domain-specific extensions to provide additional spatial metadata as needed.
+The specification supports both downsampling (lower resolution) and upsampling (higher resolution) use cases.

 ## Inheritance Model